Apple's 2014–15 mobile operating system

 iOS 8's Mail app includes new swipe gestures that let users swipe to mark an email as read or flag it for a follow up.
 There's also a new swipe down gesture that minimizes an email being composed to let a user view the rest of the Mail inbox, and Mail is now smarter, recognizing information like dining reservations, flight confirmations, and phone numbers, allowing it to be add to Calendar, Contacts, and other relevant apps.

 The tab view that was first introduced on Safari for iPhone has been added to the iPad, displaying menu bar items in a tiled grid.
 A separate view accessible via a button on the top right of the bar allows users to see a view of all open tabs, both on the current device and on other nearby devices.
 A new sidebar displays bookmarks, Reading List, and Shared Links.

 Health is designed to put all of a user's heath and fitness data in one easy-to-access spot, creating a clear overview of a person's current health.
-It will likely integrate with several existing apps and devices, as well as the company's much-rumored iWatch, expected to be released later in the year.
+It will likely integrate with several existing apps and devices, as well as the Apple Watch when it is released in early 2015.

 Siri can now be activated with the voice command "Hey Siri," and the voice assistant also features integration with Shazam, identifying songs upon request.
 It also supports streaming voice recognition, is able to purchase iTunes content, and features 22 new dictation languages.